 You have a right to ask for a copy of the information we hold about you, which FoodCycle will supply to you within one month.

 If you have any specific questions about how FoodCycle processes your data which are not answered here or you would like to make a complaint about how we have managed your data then please either write, call or email us via the details below.

 Data Controller, FoodCycle, 2.16, The Food Exchange, New Covent Garden Market, London, SW8 5EL

 Or you can contact us using our contact form.

-If you are not satisfied with our response to your enquiry then you can contacted the Information Commissioner’s Office directly via the details on their website.
+If you are not satisfied with our response to your enquiry then you can contact the Information Commissioner’s Office directly via the details on their website.

 Review of this Policy

 Everyone is welcome at FoodCycle.
-We know that the cost of living continues to increase, so whatever your reason for needing a meal, you are welcome to join us.
+Whatever your reason for needing a meal, you are welcome to join us.
 Some people come for the food.
 Some people come for the company.
 No matter your background, you’ll be greeted warmly by our friendly volunteers.

 If you are over 18, yes!
-We have a number of different roles from welcoming our guests, cooking up a storm in the kitchen, helping collect surplus food, managing regional social media pages or making weekly phone calls.
+We have a number of different roles from welcoming our guests, cooking up a storm in the kitchen, helping collect surplus food or managing regional social media pages.
 All volunteers must be over 18 and no specific experience is required.